3 months ago

 From MasterWord (LSPI #58): “MasterWord would love to help our community of language professionals by launching a podcast series: ‘Managing the stress of the pandemic for language professionals’ […] The podcasts were done especially for language professionals in order to help interpreters deal with the multiple levels of stress during this pandemic addressing work related pressures as well as stress related to possibility of getting sick during an assignment, increased stress at home and responding to most frequently asked questions”

 If you are listed on the Slator LSPI, have published a response to coronavirus, but have not been included in this list, let us know.

 Aside from companies listed on the Slator LSPI, other providers also published their response to the pandemic to assure stakeholders that they have things in hand.

 Translated said translation services are considered essential (in Italy, where they are headquartered) and “are included in the list of allowed activities.
 Thus, Translated will remain open and fully functional during the lockdowns.
 We believe language is a key role in fighting this crisis because now more than ever – people need reliable information, reassurance, and effective communication.”

-CPSL said they are closely following the official information by governments where they have offices and that their systems allow them to work remotely and securely in accordance to ISO27001.
-In the event that they are unable to work from their offices, due preventive measures, they will be able to continue operation as they have extensive experience in teleworking.
+CPSL said they are closely following the official information by the governments where they have offices, and that their systems allow them to work remotely and securely in accordance to ISO27001.
+In the event that they are unable to work from their offices, due preventive measures, they will be able to continue operations as they have extensive experience in teleworking.

 Way2Global said, “For safety’s sake we are required to stay at home and suspend all social contact, but words can still transcend all borders […] Resorting to smart working ensures employees can work safely from home, while continuing to support all the communication needs of companies who, like us, have had to adapt to the crisis, providing rapid translations and 24-hour service.”